 Tax Return: The last step in running your own business

-Right then.
-Here's the 2018/19 edition of 'How to do your tax return' with SansDrama.
-New screenshots and old, recycled, witty banter.
-Enjoy!
+Here's the 2021/22 edition of 'How to do your tax return' with SansDrama.
+New screenshots from my (Jo's) tax return (you're welcome) and old, recycled 'inbetween talk' explaining each bit.
+Why change a winning formula right?

 - Government Gateway login (and password) that you received when you registered as self-employed